devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * Enable RPM Fusion Nvidia non-free repository and install from there
 * or alternatively
 * `sudo dnf install akmod-nvidia`
+* Wait for atleast 5 mins before rebooting in order to let the kernel headers compile.
+* `modinfo -F version nvidia` # check if the kernel is compiled.
+* Reboot

 ### NVIDIA Cuda
 * `sudo dnf install xorg-x11-drv-nvidia-cuda`